ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 This is a free, no-fee way to access up to $500 between paydays.
 Use [Cashout](https://app.gusto.com/ten-7-interactive-llc/employee/cashout/overview) to cover an unexpected expense or manage large bills.

+## Technology

+To ensure you've got the right equipment to do the work, TEN7 issues all new employees a leased computer that will be replaced every three years, along with a supplementary tech stipend.
+In addition, you'll have access to discounts from the Apple Store through TEN7.

+### Computer
+All new employees will be issued their choice between a leased 13” Dell XPS with Linux or Windows or a 14” M1 MacBook Pro.
+We also will provide one  monitor if you need it.
+This equipment has a 3-year warranty that coincides with the lease.
+Please talk with Dani for more details and specs for each computer option.

+Please note:
+- You will get next day business support and accidental damage coverage on this equipment, so if you spill something on your machine or drop it or the cat jumps on it and fries it, we will get a replacement or a repair at your location on the next business day.
+- When it's time for a device upgrade after three years, we will verify the fair market value of your current device.
+At that time, you may choose to purchase the item from TEN7 for that value if you'd like, OR you can return the device to TEN7.
+In either case, you will receive a replacement machine and monitor.

-## Technology Stipend
+### Technology Stipend

 As a distributed agency, we know how important it is to have reliable technology.
 We expect you to have current and working equipment so you’re able to effectively do your job.

-We give you a biennial $3,000 stipend to use towards technology or work-related services that best suits your needs.
-The stipend is not considered cash — it is a biennial budget available to you that expires and renews at the end of each 2-year period.
-If the item you want to purchase is less than $250, please use your personal credit card and submit the receipt for reimbursement via Compt.
-If the item is more than $250, please talk with Dani to work out purchase details.
+You will have a $900 stipend available to you on your day of hire to use toward any technology or work-related services that best suit your needs.
+The stipend is not considered cash — it is an annual budget available to you that expires and renews at the end of each 1-year period.
+Please use your personal credit card for any item you want to purchase and submit the receipt for reimbursement via Compt.
+If for any reason it's not possible for you to purchase the item on your own, please talk with Dani to work out purchase details.
 Please note:

-* The equipment or service you buy must be wholly funded by the stipend (i.e. you can’t use a $3,000 stipend towards a $4,000 computer).
-* In an effort to be kind to the environment, you'll be eligible to upgrade your major equipment purchase no earlier than 3 years following the purchase date.
-This also happens to align nicely with AppleCare.
-* TEN7 has a business partnership through Apple for recycling your equipment.
-When you're ready to recycle a piece of equipment, please let us know, and we will send you a box and a label to mail it in.
-* If and when you decide to upgrade your device, we will verify the fair market value of recycling the device through an Apple-authorized vendor.
-You may choose to purchase the item from TEN7 for that value if you'd like, OR you can recycle the device, and any dollars owed from the vendor belong to TEN7.
-* Any equipment purchased that costs more than $250 is the property of TEN7 and requires an extended warranty (3 years is preferred).
+* You will retain ownership of any item purchased with this stipend
 * Because this stipend is a budget rather than cash, you are not owed any remaining balance if you leave the company for any reason.

 Examples of appropriate uses of the stipend:

-* Computer, tablet, monitor or phone
+* Tablet, monitor or phone
 * External hard drive, keyboard, mouse, microphone, headset
 * Setting up your home office (buying furniture, etc.)
 * Internet service, cell phone service

 TEN7 covers the cost for required software and tools, such as licenses for PHPStorm, the Adobe suite of products, JIRA, etc as well as a professional quality headset.

-If your computer is on the fritz or in need of repair, TEN7 will provide you with a temporary, loaner laptop at our discretion.

-In addition, you'll have access to discounts from the Apple Store through TEN7.
-Contact [@dani](https://ten7.slack.com/team/UKEQ8DH9T) in Slack to get signed up.
+Please talk with Dani if you need any of these things.

 ## 1Password for Families